mrqa/mrqa.github.io/index.md

 We'll be taking questions via Sli.do.
 Please submit your questions to the speakers, and vote on questions (!) at [https://sli.do/mrqa2021](https://sli.do/mrqa2021)

-**Update [10 Nov 12:20PM AST]** WE hope you enjoyed this morning's talks and Panel!
-We'd like to one again thank our speakers and panellists for joining us.
-We are now back on schedule!
-We're looking forward to the best paper talks, starting in 10 minutes!
+**Update [10 Nov 1:10PM AST]** Please join now for our Poster Session in GatherTown.io.
+Come and talk to our many great accepted paper authors.
+Invited Talks will resume at 14:30 AST, with Jonathan Berant!
 The schedule is [here](https://mrqa.github.io/#program)

 **Update: We have released [the workshop schedule](https://mrqa.github.io/#program)!
 The workshop will be hybrid.**
 [](**We have extended our normal submission deadline to August 12.
 Please see our [Call for Papers](cfp).**)